lexruee/swissgrid/README.md

 # Swissgrid

-The swissgrid rubygem is conversion library to convert WGS84 (GPS) points into the Swiss coordinate system (CH1903) and vice versa.
+The swissgrid rubygem is a conversion library to convert WGS84 (GPS) points into the Swiss coordinate system (CH1903) and vice versa.